 Like any electronic device, Nest cameras produce heat while they’re on.
 It’s normal for your camera or doorbell to get warm to the touch, but it’s designed to quickly disperse heat.

 Make sure you’re using your camera in the environment it was designed for.

-- Nest Cam IQ Outdoor: -40°F to 113°F (–40° to 45°C)
+- Nest Cam IQ Outdoor: -40°F to 113°F (–40°C to 45°C)

-- Nest Hello video doorbell: 5° to 104°F (-15° to 40°C)
+- Nest Doorbell (battery), Nest Doorbell (wired): –4°F to 104°F (–20°C to 40°C)

 Tips to keep your camera or doorbell cool

-- If you have an outdoor camera or doorbell, you can install it under an eave or overhang, or even install a small shade above it.
+If you have an outdoor camera or doorbell, you can install it under an eave or overhang, or even install a small shade above it.